-Seifert was by no means a household name to football fans before all this.
+Seifert became the face of German football when he played a significant role in successfully navigating the ongoing coronavirus pandemic, but was by no means a household name to football fans beforehand.
 Until this point, a constant media presence hadn't been his thing.
-The 50-year-old prefers, where possible, to pull the strings in the background.
+The 51-year-old prefers, where possible, to pull the strings in the background.
 He's done so with great success, particularly in the marketing of the Bundesliga.

 Seifert has earned a reputation as a 'billion-dollar dealer' who represents the interests of the clubs, whether big or small.
 Since he arrived in 2005, the DFL has raised €10 billion ($10.8 billion) in TV rights sales.
 The current contract (valid until summer 2021) brings the league €1.4 billion a season.

 This brought Seifert recognition in the form of job offers from the Premier League and from US sports companies but it also came with harsh criticism.
 Fan groups charged him with pushing commercialization at the expense of fan interests.Seifert would not be bowed.

 Career next to the field

 With a notable degree of humility, the DFL boss made it clear to politicians and the public that, while football as a product makes a handful of young footballers rich, it also guarantees jobs and a livelihood for at least 56,000 people.
-In order to persuade, he may also have called another skill.
+In order to persuade, he may also have called on another skill.
 His interest in physics and technology enabled him to "think very strongly in processes and structures," he explained years ago.
-This helps him "to keep the overview in complex situations".
+This helps him "to keep the overview in complex situations."

 'Football must change'

 The current hiatus has served to highlight the once-unstoppable rise of professional football in financial terms.
 This is something that's obviously made Seifert think.
-He wants to set up a task force named "Future Professional Football" to sound out experts about the path forwards.
+He wants to set up a task force named "Future Professional Football" to sound out experts about the path forward.
 The free flow of vast sums of money has long been an issue both within his organization and the public eye.

 As a result of the coronavirus crisis, the hyper-capitalization of Germany's favorite sport has once again come in to the spotlight.
 Seifert knows his responsibility is not just financial, but social.